amrvac/amrvac/doc/contents.md

 * [Thermal conduction](thermal_conduction.md) Description of solving thermal conduction.
 * [Radiative cooling](radiative_cooling.md) Description of adding radiative cooling.
+* [Adding a new physics module](addmodule.md) Description of how to add your own physics module.

 # Source Code {#source_code}